Exploring New Automatic Street Light Circuits for Effective Urban Illumination, or "bringing light to darkness."

 How to Set up

-Now slowly adjust the P1 preset until the relay just activates.
+Now slowly adjust the P1 preset until the relay just turns on.

 Seal the preset with quick-fix glue.

-Next, test the results by covering the LDR with an opaque shield, you will find the LED bulb switching ON instantly, and vice versa,
+Next test it by covering the LDR with a shield you will see the LED bulb turn, on vice versa.

 Although the transistorised above is straightforward, its operation might not be very precise.
 This indicates that the ON/OFF switching of the relay may not take place precisely at the same times of dawn and dusk.